cms-AlCaDB/AlCaVal/README.md

 GRID user-certificate to be used for accessing cmsweb services

 ### Launching the application
 Install docker in case it is not installed in your machine.
-Follow [Install Docker Engine](https://docs.docker.com/engine/install/).
+Follow [Install Docker Engine](https://docs.docker.com/engine/install/) and [Install Docker Compose](https://docs.docker.com/compose/install/).
 Then launch application using:

 ```docker-compose up -d```